 What are the different stages of breast augmentation recovery?

-Breast augmentation is a day-case procedure at Centre for Surgery and you will be able to go home the same day once your procedure is complete.
-It is important to take it easy during the first 5 to 7 days and it is common to experience a mild to moderate degree of discomfort with restricted movements in the arms which can make certain activities of daily living like cooking or cleaning difficult.
+Breast augmentation is a day-case procedure at Centre for Surgery, and you will be able to go home the same day once your procedure is complete.
+It is important to take it easy during the first 5 to 7 days, and it is common to experience a mild to moderate degree of discomfort with restricted movements in the arms, making certain activities of daily living like cooking or cleaning difficult.
 We would always advise avoiding driving a car or carrying out any type of exercise during the first week after breast augmentation.
-Wound healing can be impaired when patients smoke or drink excessively and this is why we would also recommend avoidance of tobacco and alcohol products for the first two weeks.
+Wound healing can be impaired when patients smoke or drink excessively, and this is why we would also recommend avoidance of tobacco and alcohol products for the first two weeks.
 Your surgeon will prescribe painkiller medication to help control any mild discomfort you may experience during this time.

 What does breast augmentation aftercare involve?

-Breast augmentation is one of our most popular procedures at Centre for Surgery and our surgeons and expert nursing team work closely together to ensure you get the very best possible outcome.
-It’s important to not overdo it during the first two weeks and if you feel any excessive discomfort then it is important to stop any activity which causes pain.
-If you are experiencing pain out of character with the normal symptoms then you should get in contact with our postoperative nursing team for a clinical assessment.
-It’s important that wound healing after breast augmentation progresses smoothly to prevent any wound breakdown or wound infection that could lead to breast implant complications.
+Breast augmentation is one of our most popular procedures at Centre for Surgery, and our surgeons and expert nursing team work closely together to ensure you get the very best possible outcome.
+It’s important not to overdo it during the first two weeks, and if you feel any excessive discomfort, then it is essential to stop any activity which causes pain.
+If you are experiencing pain out of character with the typical symptoms, then you should get in contact with our postoperative nursing team for a clinical assessment.
+It’s essential that wound healing after breast augmentation progresses smoothly to prevent any wound breakdown or wound infection that could lead to breast implant complications.

 RELATED: What are the risks of breast augmentation?